NxPKG/khulnasoft-docs/content/web3/get-started.md

 # Get started

-Use this tutorial to start using Cloudflare's Web3 Gateways to the IPFS and Ethereum networks.
+Use this tutorial to start using Khulnasoft's Web3 Gateways to the IPFS and Ethereum networks.

 ## Before you begin

-Before you start, make sure the you have [set up an account](/fundamentals/setup/account-setup/) and [added your website](/fundamentals/setup/account-setup/add-site/) to Cloudflare.
+Before you start, make sure the you have [set up an account](/fundamentals/setup/account-setup/) and [added your website](/fundamentals/setup/account-setup/add-site/) to Khulnasoft.

 ## Step 1 - Subscribe to a gateway